 Surgent CMA Review may be a new brand in the industry, but its former name, ExamMatrix CMA Review, may ring a bell.
 Disclosure: The I Pass Team may earn a small amount of compensation if you purchase from our links; our team uses these revenues to maintain the site and produce awesome free content just for you!

 Surgent is originally well known for its CPE courses.
-In the last couple of years, Surgent has been aggressively expanding, hiring a new CEO with a marketing background and getting funding from private equity firms.
-The current Surgent brand covers online education in the accounting and finance industry, covering the CPA, CMA, CIA, CISA, and EA exams.
+In the last couple of years, Surgent has been aggressively expanding, hiring a new CEO with a marketing background, and getting funding from private equity firms.
+The current Surgent brand covers online education in the accounting and finance industry.

 I would say a clear feature that sets them apart is the “Adaptive Learning” Software.
 Surgent calls it the proprietary A.S.A.P.
 Technology.

 1. The Only CMA Review program with Adaptive Learning Technology